NLP2CT/MultimodalGEC/README.md

 # MultimodalGEC
-The implementation of the paper titled `Improving Grammatical Error Correction with Multimodal Feature Integration`, which was published in the Findings of ACL 2023.
+The implementation of the paper titled `Improving Grammatical Error Correction with Multimodal Feature Integration`, which was accepted in the Findings of ACL 2023.

 ## Introduction